 A noble terroir has at last reclaimed its birthright.
 Once esteemed above all other villages for its white wines, Meursault fell from grace in the late 19th century—despite having a greater diversity of superb Chardonnay soils than any other place in Burgundy, and possibly any other spot on earth.
-Today, Meursault is back on top, and a new generation of winemakers is capitalizing on its diverse soils to make Burgundy’s most expressive—and some would say best—white wines.
-Wines of unprecedented individuality are emerging from such cellars as Guy Roulot, Coche-Dury and Comtes Lafon, but if there is one winemaker who points the way to the future, it may be Jean-Philippe Fichet.
+Today, Meursault is back on top, and a new generation of young winemakers is capitalizing on its diverse soils to make Burgundy’s most expressive—and some would say best—white wines.
+Wines of unprecedented individuality are emerging from such cellars as Guy Roulot, Coche-Dury and Comtes Lafon, but if there is one winemaker who points in the direction of the future, it may be Jean-Philippe Fichet.

-More than any of his peers, Fichet is testing the limits of transparency, to find the very soul of Meursault’s terroirs.
-It was Meursault’s destiny to have its soils revealed in this way: their intense stoniness is magnified by an exceptionally low water table that forces the vines’ roots deep underground.
+More than any of his peers, Fichet is testing the limits of transparency to find the very soul of Meursault’s terroirs.
+It was Meursault’s destiny to have its soils revealed in this way: their intense stoniness is magnified by an exceptionally low water table that forces the roots of the vines deep underground.
 Fichet’s work is a direct outgrowth of a breakthrough that happened three decades ago: René Lafon’s decision to bottle his Meursault "Clos de la Barre" on its own.
 For a century before, such a thing had been unheard of, as only the most famous vineyards, the premier crus, were ever bottled individually; everything else was blended into Meursault villages.